meyusufdemirci/ExampleProjectIdeas/README.md

 Fill the buttons on the screen by using horizontal and vertical stack views.
 Use constraints to make a dynamic sized stack view.
 You are free to align the buttons as you wish.

+#### Logic
+Insert outlets and actions of the buttons to the controller.
+Make the calculation by the operator.
+Use functions to make different calculations.

 #### Keywords
 - MVC